carbon-language/carbon-lang/docs/design/variadics.md

 against scalar components, this proceeds according to the usual rules of non-variadic typechecking.

-> **TODO:** Extend this approach to fall back to maximally merging the scrutinee
+> **TODO:** Extend this approach to fall back to a complementary approach, where
+> the pattern and scrutinee trade roles: we maximally merge the scrutinee tuple,
+> while requiring each segment to have a single scalar component, and then
-> tuple, and then merging/splitting the pattern tuple to match it.
-This isn't
+> merge/split the pattern tuple to match it, without requiring pattern tuple
+> segments to have a single scalar component.
+This isn't quite symmetric with
-> quite symmetric with the current approach because the scrutinee isn't in a
+> the current approach, because when processing the scrutinee we're not forming
-> pattern context, so name-packs-as-names have different semantics.
+> synthetic deduced parameters, we're forming synthetic `let` bindings.

 ## Appendix: Type system formalism